• Login

 Qualys released QID 316611 on May 14 to detect CVE-2020-3125 on Cisco ASAs.
 At the time of publication, it had not released a detection for CVE-2020-2002 on Palo Altos.
 At the time of publication, Tenable has not released detections for either vulnerability.

-deepwatch will continue to monitor the situation for signatures, use cases, and detections for next-generation firewalls in regards to these two vulnerabilities, and will update customer’s environments when possible.
+Deepwatch will continue to monitor the situation for signatures, use cases, and detections for next-generation firewalls in regards to these two vulnerabilities, and will update customer’s environments when possible.

 Contributors